cgioia/vimrc/README.md

 	cd vim/bundle/Command-T
 	rake make

-The submodules (scripts) can be updated to their latest versions with the `bundleup.sh` shell script.

 I have—shall we say—_borrowed_ quite liberally from both [Vincent Driessen][nvie] and [Steve Losh][sjl] to get everything where it is.
 So, credit where credit is due.

 [nvie]: https://github.com/nvie/vimrc